Attention Caregivers: Protect Yourself from the Flu

 - Flu symptoms that improve but then return with a severe cough and fever

 Hospice care can provide respite care for patients if a caregiver is ill and unable to provide care for their loved one.
 It is one of the important ways hospice care helps support caregivers while also caring for patients.
-Read more about how hospice can help here.
+For additional information about caregiver support and hospice services click here.

 - Focused Care™2023.01.25Ohio’s Hospice Observes American Heart Month Throughout February 2023